tudorscanner/slate/source/includes/_flights_cheapFlightsTo.md

 ### market

-The market for which the flights search will be performed.
+The market of the user.
+Examples: UK, US, ES

 `market`